What is a Health Spending Account?

 How An HSA Works In Practice

-Most HSAs follow a simple process:
+Most HSAs1 follow a simple process:

 - The employer sets the rules: who is eligible and how much each employee receives each year.